Bioenergetic Engineering

 Programme Specialist

-Sarath joined ARIA from a business operations and strategy role a defence engineering scale-up, where his team developed a product that brought the capabilities of gen-AI to the disconnected-edge.
+Sarath joined ARIA from a business operations and strategy role at a defence engineering scale-up, where his team developed a product that brought the capabilities of gen-AI to the disconnected-edge.
 He holds an LLB from Bristol, and has experience in project and product-facing roles.
 Sarath supports ARIA as an operating partner from Pace.

 Ryan Olf